ocmer1/gettingandcleaningdata/codebook.md

 * MeanOf.FFT.BodyBodyGyroJerkMag.Mean
 * MeanOf.FFT.BodyBodyGyroJerkMag.Std

-##Further info
+## Further info
-Refer to the readme files included in the original data set
+Refer to the readme files included in the zipfile of the original data set